-regulations that pertain to CEII.
+Rehearing of Order 833114 remains pending.
+As previously reported, Order 833 amended FERC regulations to implement provisions of the Fixing America's Surface Transportation ("FAST") Act that pertain to the designation, protection and sharing of Critical Electric Infrastructure Information ("CEII") and amend other regulations that pertain to CEII.
 The amended procedures will be referred to as the Critical Energy/Electric Infrastructure Information (CEII) procedures.
 Order 833 became effective February 21, 2017.
 On December 19, 2016, EEI requested rehearing of Order 833.
 The FERC issued a tolling order on January 17, 2017 affording it additional time to consider the EEI request for rehearing, which remains pending.

-• Order 842: Primary Frequency Response - Essential Reliability Services and the Evolving Bulk-Power System (RM16-6)
+Order 842: Primary Frequency Response - Essential Reliability Services and the Evolving Bulk-Power System (RM16-6)

-On February 15, the FERC issued Order 842, 120 which requires all newly interconnecting large and small generating facilities, both synchronous and non-synchronous, to install and enable primary frequency response capability as a condition of interconnection.
+On February 15, the FERC issued Order 842, 116 which requires all newly interconnecting large and small generating facilities, both synchronous and non-synchronous, to install and enable primary frequency response capability as a condition of interconnection.
 The FERC also established certain uniform minimum operating requirements, including maximum droop and deadband parameters and provisions for timely and sustained response.
 Order 842 requirements will also apply to existing large and small generating facilities that take any action that requires the submission of a new interconnection request that results in the filing of an executed or unexecuted interconnection agreement on or after Order 842's effective date.
 These requirements will not apply to existing generating facilities, a subset of combined heat and power ("CHP") facilities, or generating facilities regulated by the Nuclear Regulatory Commission.
 The FERC did not impose a headroom requirement for new generating facilities, and did not mandate that new generating facilities receive compensation for complying with the primary frequency response requirements.
 To implement these requirements, the FERC modified the pro forma LGIA and the pro forma SGIA.
 Order 842 will become effective May 15, 2018.
-121 Requests for rehearing and/or clarification and reconsideration of Order 842 were filed by PJM, the AES Companies and Arizona Public Service.
+117 Requests for rehearing and/or clarification and reconsideration of Order 842 were filed by PJM, the AES Companies and Arizona Public Service.
 Answers to the PJM request were filed by PJM Power Providers Group and EPSA ("Competitive Suppliers"), the PJM Utilities Coalition, and the PJM IMM.
-The requests are pending, with FERC action required on or before April 16, 2018 (30 days from the date the first request was filed), or the requests will be deemed denied by operation of law.
+On April 13, 2018, the FERC issued a tolling order affording it additional time to consider the requests for clarification and/or rehearing, which remain pending.